Johann von Leers: Nazi Germany

 Supporting himself by writing freelance articles for the Nazi Party press, after the Nazis came to power in 1933, Leers was summoned by Joseph Goebbels to work in the propaganda ministry, where he was assigned to proliferate party propaganda, eventually penning 27 books between 1933 and 1945.

 Leers was a proponent of realpolitik, advocating a race-free foreign relations policy on the basis of relationship and alliance.
 He wrote the memo which led to the exemption of non-Jewish racial minorities from race laws in the Third Reich in 1934, 1936, and 1937.

-In 1936, Leers was commissioned into the Waffen-SS as an under-Sturmbannführer, eventually becoming a full honorary Sturmbannführer.
+In 1936, Leers was commissioned into the Waffen-SS as an SS-Untersturmführer, eventually becoming a full honorary SS-Sturmbannführer.
 He went on to serve as a lecturer at the University of Jena.

 He was fluent in five languages, including Dutch and Japanese.

-Jeffrey Herf reports that in December 1942 Leers published an article in Die Judenfrage, a journal which belonged to the anti-Semitic intellectual world, entitled "Judaism and Islam as Opposites".
-As the title indicates, the author's perspective is Hegelian, presenting Judaism and Islam in terms of thesis and antithesis.
-This essay also reveals the ingratiating National Socialist perspective which Leers projected on the Islamic past, as well as the intensity of his hatred for Judaism and Jewry.
-The following passage is part of the original text:
+Jeffrey Herf reports that in December 1942 Leers published an article in Die Judenfrage, the original text:

 Mohammed's hostility to the Jews had one result: Oriental Jewry was completely paralyzed.
 Its backbone was broken.
 Oriental Jewry effectively did not participate in [European] Jewry's tremendous rise to power in the last two centuries.
 Despised in the filthy lanes of the mellah (the walled Jewish quarter of a Moroccan city, analogous to the European ghetto) the Jews vegetated there.
 They lived under a special law (that of a protected minority), which in contrast to Europe did not permit usury or even traffic in stolen goods, but kept them in a state of oppression and anxiety.
 If the rest of the world had adopted a similar policy, we would not have a Jewish Question...
 As a religion, Islam indeed performed an eternal service to the world: it prevented the threatened conquest of Arabia by the Jews and vanquished the horrible teaching of Jehovah by a pure religion, which at that time opened the way to a higher culture for numerous peoples ....